-The school will submit a response to WS's annual schools' safeguarding audit.
+The school will submit a response to Warwickshire Safeguarding's annual schools' safeguarding audit.
 This will highlight how the governing body's duties have been carried out.
 An action plan will be drawn up and any weaknesses will be rectified in accordance with that plan.

-The Headteacher:
+The Headteacher (or head of school):

-- ensures that the child protection policy and procedures are understood and implemented by all staff. - allocates sufficient time, training, support and resources, including cover arrangements when necessary, to enable the DSL and deputy/s to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings. - supports the designated teacher for looked after children to promote the educational achievement of any pupils who are looked after by the Local Authority and who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales. - ensures that all staff have the skills, knowledge and understanding necessary to keep looked after and previously looked after children safe. - ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistleblowing procedure. - ensures that the culture of the school/college supports the provision of effective pastoral care and early help. - ensures that staff do everything they can to support social workers when Children's Social Care become involved. - ensures that pupils are provided with opportunities throughout the curriculum to learn about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum.
+- ensures that the child protection policy and procedures are understood and implemented by all staff - allocates sufficient time, training, support, and resources, including cover arrangements when necessary, to enable the DSL and deputy/s to carry out their roles effectively, including the assessment of pupils and attendance at strategy discussions and other necessary meetings - supports the designated teacher for children in care to promote the educational achievement - of any pupils who are children in care of the Local Authority and who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales - ensures that all staff have the skills, knowledge and understanding necessary to keep children in care and previously children in care safe - ensures that all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistleblowing procedure - ensures that the culture of the school/college supports the provision of effective pastoral care and early help - ensures that staff do everything they can to support social workers when Children's Social Care become involved - ensures that pupils are provided with opportunities throughout the curriculum to learn about safeguarding and how to keep themselves safe at all times, including when online, as part of a broad and balanced curriculum - refers all allegations that a child has been harmed by or that children may be at risk of harm from a member of staff or volunteer to the LADO within one working day prior to any internal investigation - ensures that anyone who has harmed or may pose a risk of harm to a child is referred to the Disclosure and Barring Service, as advised by the LADO - appoints a case officer who will be a member of the senior leadership team to investigate allegations concerning members of staff and volunteers and/or act as a point of contact for the member of staff/volunteer against whom the allegation is made

-- refers all allegations that a child has been harmed by or that children may be at risk of harm from a member of staff or volunteer to the Designated Officer in the Local Authority within one working day prior to any internal investigation. - ensures that anyone who has harmed or may pose a risk of harm to a child is referred to the Disclosure and Barring Service, as advised by the Designated Officer. - appoints a case officer who will be a member of the senior leadership team to investigate allegations concerning members of staff and volunteers and/or act as a point of contact for the member of staff/volunteer against whom the allegation is made.
+4. Good practice guidelines and staff code of conduct

-Good practice guidelines and staff code of conduct
+To meet and maintain our responsibilities towards pupils, we identify standards of good practice and set out our expectations of staff in the Staff Code of Conduct which all members of staff and volunteers are required to read and sign before starting work in the school.

-To meet and maintain our responsibilities towards pupils, we identify standards of good practice and set out our expectations of staff in the staff behaviour policy, which all members of staff and volunteers are required to read and sign before starting work in the school.
 In summary, our expectations of staff include: